jbkrause/JupyterHubDocker/README.md

 When re-building or even re-executing the Docker container, e.g. at a system reboot or to add some new user or python package, all user data is destroyed.
 This can be useful for temporary systems, e.g. for one day trainings.

-For persisting configurations, you may want to mount an external filesystem, e.g. a folder of the host system:
+For production configurations, you may want to have the data stored in the host filesystem system (or any host mount point):

     sudo docker run -it -p 8001:8000 -v `pwd`/persistent/:/persistent jankrause/jupyterhub
     sudo docker run -it -p 8001:8000 -v `pwd`/persistent/:/persistent jankrause/jupyterhub runjupyterhub_with_share.bash